Menstrual underwear odor: Louloucup tips

 🫧 Immediate rinse

-Cold water is essential because hot water sets blood stains.
+Cold water is essential, because hot water sets blood stains.

-Continue rinsing until the water runs clear.
+Keep rinsing until the water runs clear.

 🫧 Preventive soaking